 1952: opening Fairytale Forest

 In 1952, The Efteling Naturepark Foundation opened a wonderful place full of fairytales, sagas and legends.
 Familiar, but also new stories that invite to discover and experience.
 Stories that provide comfort and - perhaps more importantly - also connection.
-These original fairytalesare: Sleeping Beauty, Snow White and the Seven Dwarfs, The Frog Prince, The Magic Clock, The Chinese Nightingale, The Talking Parrot, Long Neck, The Gnome Houses, Mother Holle and Wee Walter Messenger.
-This results in 222,941 visitors who pay 80 cents in Dutch Guilder (€ 0.36/0.31 GBP) for an entry ticket.
+These original fairytalesare: Sleeping Beauty, Snow White, The Frog Prince, The Magic Clock, The Chinese Nightingale, The Naughty Princess, The Six Servants, The Gnome Village, Mother Holle and Wee Walter Messenger.
+The opening of the Fairytale Forest brings 222,941 visitors to Efteling; costing each guest80 cents in Dutch Guilder (€ 0.36/0.31 GBP) for an entry ticket.

-During the following years the park is extended with a café-restaurant, a swimming pool, a lake for rowing and canoeing, and some new inhabitants of the Fairytale Forest, such as The Sleeping Cooks, The Sentinel, and Hansel and Gretel.
-In 1953, the new attraction, Red Shoes, brings 411,671 visitors see The Red Shoes dance for the first time, and only three years later, with the advent of the Stoomcarrousel steam carousel in 1956, the number of visitors reaches 700,000.
+During the following years, the park is extended to include a café-restaurant, a swimming pool, a lake for rowing and canoeing, and some new inhabitants of the Fairytale Forest, such as the sleeping cook and the sentinel at Sleeping Beauty and Hansel and Gretel.
+In 1953, the new attraction, Red Shoes, brings 411,671 visitors to Efteling.
+Only three years later, with the opening of the steam carousel in 1956, the number of visitors to Efteling increases to 700,000.

 1959: Paper gobbler 'Holle Bolle Gijs'